-We are a Sydney-based law firm who can take on false arrest / unlawful imprisonment cases in all states and territories around Australia.
+We are a Sydney-based law firm who take on false arrest / unlawful imprisonment cases in all states and territories around Australia.
 This page contains information for people based in Queensland.
 If you are looking for representation in another location, please visit our main page here.

 O’Brien Criminal and Civil Solicitors can represent you in a civil claim against the Queensland Police Service.